 Payment goals.
-Uncompensated care pools are authorized under Section 1115 demonstrations and were initially used as a way to preserve FFS supplemental payments when states expanded the use of managed care and could not otherwise continue to make the same level of UPL payments to hospitals.
-Eight states reported uncompensated care pool spending in FY 2019 (Arizona, California, Florida, Kansas, Massachusetts, New Mexico, Tennessee, and Texas).
+Uncompensated care pools authorized under Section 1115 demonstrations were initially used as a way to preserve supplemental payments when states expanded the use of managed care and could not otherwise continue to make the same level of UPL payments to hospitals without a FFS payment base.
+Seven states reported uncompensated care pool spending in FY 2021 (Arizona, California, Florida, Kansas, Massachusetts, Tennessee, and Texas).

-States negotiate the parameters of their uncompensated care pools with CMS and can define uncompensated care using definitions that differ from those used for DSH purposes.
+States negotiate the parameters of their uncompensated care pools with CMS and may develop uncompensated care definitions that differ from those used for DSH purposes.
 For example, Florida's Low Income Pool pays for patients who are underinsured as well as for patients who are uninsured.
 California's Global Payment Program pays for hospital unpaid costs of care incurred outside of the hospital setting, but it does not pay for Medicaid shortfall.

 Payment amounts.
-Uncompensated care pool payments totaled \$7.6 billion in FY 2019.
+Uncompensated care pool payments totaled \$6.1 billion in FY 2021.
 The payment amounts are established in each state's Section 1115 demonstration special terms and conditions.
 In some states, the amount of funding for uncompensated care pools declines over time to reflect expected declines in uncompensated care as a result of coverage expansions, but in other states, funding for uncompensated care pools increases each year based on inflation.